sirLisko/apps-pomofy/README.md

 POMOfy
 ======

-POMOfy introduces the productivity of the Pomodoro Technique in Spotify
+POMOfy where the Pomodoro Technique meets Spotify.